Guide To Clear Aquarium Water

 Having a reliable clean up crew is one of the best natural ways to help prevent cloudy fish tank water.
 Amano Shrimp, Siamese Algae Eaters, Nerite Snails and Otto Cats are all members of my favorite clean up crews for freshwater aquariums.
 These fish and invertebrate all work independently to consume waste and even excess algae resulting in an overall cleaner aquarium.
 A good clean up crew can help consume left over fish food that if left to build up in the aquarium can result in bacterial and algal blooms.

 Activated carbon is a material that all experienced aquarium owners know about.
-Many of the filter you purchases come with some form of it.
+Many of the filters you purchases come with some form of it.
 To simplify, activated carbon is a bed of charged particles that will physically bind other particles of opposite charge once they pass though the filter.
 Adding carbon to your filter will help remove substances and waste products like large tannins and medications.
 Also called activated charcoal, it can also help to reduce unpleasant smells you may have coming from your aquarium.

 There are many chemical agents available that will quickly resolve many of your cloudy water aquarium problems.
 Also referred to as floucculating agents, these liquid solutions will bind to bacteria, algae and other physical debris in your tank that might be causing cloudy water and force them to drop to the bottom of the tank or be captured in the filter.
 I always recommend you try and solve the problem naturally at first, but using a clarifiers has worked well for me in the past.
 Using any type of band-aid solution such as a chemical additive like an algaecide will often solve the problem initially, but can quickly rebound if the root of the issue is not taken care of.
 When it comes to discolored tank water I have had several experiences where adding a clarifyer solved the problem and it did not return, therefor I do recommend Fritz Clarifier if you cant seem to solve the problem.